-- In 2016, 34.8 per cent of Co.
-Tipperary's resident population had a third-level qualification. - High levels of educational attainment correlate with proximity to established settlements, while low levels are more prevalent in peripheral parts of the county.
+- In 2022, 31.68 per cent of Co.
+Tipperary's resident population aged over fifteen (112,535) had achieved a Higher Certificate or greater qualification compared to 39.24 per cent in the state. - High levels of educational attainment correlate with proximity to established settlements, while low levels are more prevalent in peripheral parts of the county.

-Low levels of educational attainment are associated with an older age profile, rurality, socioeconomic deprivation, gender (males) and membership of the Traveller community.
-The lack of educational attainment is closely linked to the issue of poverty.
+Low levels of educational attainment are associated with an older age profile, rurality, socio-economic deprivation, gender (males) and membership of the Traveller community.
+The lack of educational achievement is closely linked to the issue of poverty.

-In 2016, 11.72 per cent of the population of Co.
-Tipperary aged 15 years or over did not progress beyond lower-secondary-level education compared to 10.79 per cent in the State.
-Just under fifty per cent of EDs returned more than 11.72 per cent of their population that did not progress beyond primary-level education.
+In 2022, 27.01 per cent of the population of Co.
+Tipperary aged 15 years or over did not progress beyond lower-secondary-level education compared to 23.00 per cent in the state.
+57.14 per cent of EDs returned more than ten per cent of their population that did not progress beyond primary-level education.

-The EDs with the highest proportions of people who did not progress beyond primary-level education were in Clonmel West Urban (19.52), Borrisnoe (19.74), Tipperary East Urban (20.02), Rathnaveoge (20.63), Farranrory (22.06), and Templederry (22.22).
+The EDs with the highest percentages of people who did not progress beyond primary-level education were Oughterleague (17.16), Lorrha West (17.28), Bourney West (17.44), Redwood (17.53), Ballingarry (18.04), Graigue (19.81), and Farranrory (20.19).
 It should be noted that figures may be skewed due to the locations of nursing homes and other long-stay institutional facilities.

 Co.
-Tipperary had proportionately more people with an advanced certificate and had completed an apprenticeship (6.9 per cent) than in 2016 in Ireland as a whole (5.89 per cent).
+Tipperary had proportionately more people with an advanced certificate and had completed an apprenticeship (6.73 per cent) in 2022 than in the state (5.62 per cent).